 And if they do happen then they’ll most likely not be as bad as we expected.

-The lesson here is that you shouldn’t take things too seriously because that which seems like a big problem today, you may not even remember in five years.
+The lesson here is that you shouldn’t take things too seriously because that seems like a big problem today, you may not even remember in five years.

 When you compare yourself to others you let the outside world control how you feel about yourself.